Investigating disk space on an ESXi host

 Issue/Introduction

-• You may see one or more of these errors in the VMware Infrastructure/vSphere Client:
+• One or more of these errors may be seen in the vSphere Client:

-• An unexpected error was received from the ESX host while powering on vm-##
+An unexpected error was received from the ESXi host while powering on vm-##

 • The management agent (hostd) cannot start because the root partition is full